Aayush-Basnet/SQL/README.md

 ```

 # Day 7
-* Today I learn about different SQL Clauses.
-Here I learn about LIMIT, ORDER BY

 SQL Commands   |  Description
 -------------- | -------------
-LIMIT          |The LIMIT clause is used to restrict the number of rows returned by a SELECT statement
+LIMIT          | The LIMIT clause is used to restrict the number of rows returned by a SELECT statement
-ORDER BY       | 	The ORDER BY statement allows us to sort our results using the data in any column.
+ORDER BY       | The ORDER BY statement allows us to sort our results using the data in any column
+Operators      | Operators are used to give result based on condition applied

 :large_blue_diamond:LIMIT:
 LIMIT is used for restricting the number of rows retrieved from databases.